-These Standard Terms of Service (the “Terms”) govern the provision by Reputation.com, Inc. (the “Company”) of subscription licenses to access and use the SaaS services (the “Services”) described in each Order Form or other ordering document (the “Order Form”) to its customer (the “Customer”).
-These Terms and the related Order Form shall collectively be referred to herein as the “Agreement”.
+These Standard Terms of Service (the “Terms”) govern the provision by Reputation.com, Inc. (the “Company”) of subscription licenses to access and use the SaaS services and any other services provided by Company, including Professional Services (“Pro Services”), (collectively, the “Services”) described in each Order Form or other ordering document (the “Order Form”) to its customer (the “Customer”).
+These Terms and the related Order Form shall collectively be referred to herein as the “Agreement.”

 1. LICENSE GRANT AND RESTRICTIONS

 1.1 Service Term.
 The Agreement is a subscription license to access and use, and not a contract of sale for, the Services.
 The duration of the Services (“Service Term” or “Subscription Term”) is set forth in the Order Form.

 1.2 Proprietary Rights.
 All intellectual property rights in and to the Services and any user documentation related thereto are owned exclusively by Company, including, but not limited to, all patents, copyrights, trade secrets, and trademarks.

 1.3 License Grant.
 Upon Company’s acceptance of Customer’s Order Form and for the duration of the Services Term defined in the Order Form, Customer shall have a nonexclusive, non-assignable (except as set forth in Section 10.7 below), royalty free, worldwide limited right to access and use the Services solely for its internal business operations and subject to the terms of the Agreement.
 Customer may allow its employees to use the Services for this purpose and Customer shall be responsible for its employees’ compliance with the Agreement.